 By early 2018, Chandramma was the mother of two small boys and looking for a breakthrough.
-She was relieved when she and her sister Girijamma were recruited for a new sericulture facility in a different part of the country.
-A man offered them an advance equivalent to A$1,000 to work there, and Chandramma though this could be her chance for stability.
-She moved there with Girijamma and her youngest son, Hemanth, to start harvesting silk threads again.
+She and her sister Girijamma took up an offer from a man who offered them an advance equivalent to A$1,000 to work at a new sericulture facility in another part of the country.

 But this factory was like nothing she had ever experienced.
-The owner was deeply cruel and totally unconcerned with his workers’ wellbeing.
-He kept a dozen labourers working 15 or 16 hours each day, some for up to 10 years.
-Chandramma’s hands were quickly left raw from the boiling water and cramped from spinning thread, but there was no relief in sight.
-The owner beat or harassed the labourers regularly, and he always punished them if they tried to escape.
+The owner was cruel, keeping a dozen labourers working 15 or 16 hours each day.
+Some had been there for 10 years.
+He beat or harassed the labourers regularly, and he always punished them if they tried to escape.

-The owner became so suspicious of headstrong Chandramma that he locked her and her four-year-son, Hemanth, in a small room for six months to stop them running away.
+Then he locked up Chandramma and her four-year-son, Hemanth, in a small room for six months to stop them running away.
 Trapped in this hot, dark jail cell, with little food and almost no water, Chandramma fell into her darkest space yet.

 “Though we pleaded to be let out, our cries fell on deaf ears,” she says sorrowfully.
 “Things got so desperate that I even thought of ending my life.”

-The only things that kept Chandramma fighting were Hemanth and the surprise moment her sister escaped.
-She knew Girijimma would bring help back.
-And that’s just what happened: Girijimma managed to meet an IJM field worker and share the truth of their bondage.
-IJM helped bring the case to local authorities and, on 21 February 2019, we led a rescue operation to free Chandramma, Hemanth and the others enslaved with them.
+Girijimma managed to escape and meet an IJM field worker.
+After she told them about Chandramma’s bondage, IJM helped bring the case to local authorities and, on 21 February 2019, we led a rescue operation to free Chandramma, Hemanth and the others enslaved with them.

 On that day, Chandramma remembers hearing a commotion outside her locked room, and then the soft voice of her sister calling her name.
 She replied feebly, then forcefully—desperate for someone to set her free.